Category: Workout of the Day

 Front Squat

-Today we’re working up to a strong effort 5 rep front squat.
+Today we’re working up to a strong effort 3 rep front squat.
 With the front squat we want to focus on keeping the elbows up and chest as upright as possible.
 As with any kind of squatting you’ll want to practice keeping your knees out and tracking over your feet.
-Remember to release the grip on the bar a bit in the front squat and load the bar onto your torso.
-That should help you keep your elbows and chest up.
+Remember to release the grip on the bar a bit in the front squat and load the bar onto your torso which should help you keep your elbows and chest up.
 If you have a mobility problem holding you back from keeping your elbows up you can always try crossing your arms across the bar or modifying that in some way.
-5 reps can feel like a lot with any type of heavy squat, take a few breaths between each rep to allow your legs to recover and don’t rush it.
+Feel free to choose one weight and work there for all 5 sets rather than adding weight as you go.

 WOD